Genetic counseling: Reimbursement and recognition

-Job outlook
+Employment outlook

 As genetic counseling continues to grow as a branch in the medical field, employment rates of genetic counselors are expected to grow by 21% over the next decade; this statistic suggests that approximately 600 new jobs will become available in the US over this time period.
 Graduating from an accredited program with a passing score on the board certification exam increases the job prospect.
 As of May 2019 the median annual wage for genetic counselors was $81,880; the lowest 10% earning less than $61,310 and the highest 10% earning more than $114,750.
 This includes the varying industries in this field, such as medial and diagnostic laboratories, offices of physicians, hospitals, and colleges/universities.

+Latin America

+Cuba is the only country in Central and South America with a significant number of GCs, all of whom work for the Ministry of Health's National Center for Medical Genetics.
+In 2017 it was estimated there were 900 masters-qualified GCs in the country, while a 2023 update revised this number down to 474.
+This decrease is attributed to emigration, retirement, and deaths due to COVID-19.
+In all other Latin American countries, GCs are either rare or non-existent.
+Training programs exist in Brazil (master's at the University of São Paulo) and Chile (postgraduate diploma) and it is known that GCs are working in Chile, Guatemala and Mexico.

-Middle East
+The Middle East

-Out of the approximate 100 genetic counselors practicing in the Middle East, most are located in Israel and Saudi Arabia, with a few located in Lebanon, Oman, and Turkey.
-In Israel, licensed genetic counselors must work under the supervision of a medical geneticist.
+The number of genetic counsellors in this region increased from 100 in 2018 to 220 in 2023.
+In Israel, there are 150 licensed genetic counselors as of 2023, who must work under the supervision of a medical geneticist.
 Most practice in genetics departments in hospital settings, with a few working in industry or research.

 Training

 The first training program in Israel started in 1997.
 There are currently three programs that offer a master's degree in genetic counseling, training 20 students per year.
 The first training program in Saudi Arabia was a graduate diploma in 2005 with a master's degree being available as of 2015.
 There are two training programs available in Saudi Arabia with approximately 10 trained genetic counselors graduating per year.

+Master's level training programs were instituted in Qatar in 2018, Turkiye in 2020, the UAE in 2024, and one is planned to begin in Oman in 2025.